petergridge/Irrigation-V5/readme_new.md

 ### What is zone transition?
 The zone transition sets the overlap or wait time between zones.
 This can be used to manage 'hammering' when zones stop and start, or support occasions where your solenoid requires back pressure to operate effectively.
 A slider allowing +/- 10 seconds is provided.

+### Pause a program.
+You can pause and resume a program from the custom card or programaticaly.
+When paused the running zone will be turned off and the remaining program suspended until the program is resumed.

+There is an example of automating the pause feature [here](https://github.com/petergridge/Irrigation-V5/blob/main/pause.md)

 ### What do the sensors do?
 Several sensors can be defined